 Employee Benefit from using your cell phone

 If you are required to be in touch with work, then ask your employer to consider providing a phone to you.
 It’s much easier to reduce your billing for personal use, than to eat the expense without a valid tax deduction.

 Business Expense Versus Miscellaneous Business Deduction

-Keeping Records Just Got Easier
+Keeping Records Just Got Easier with your cell phone.